RSPt-tutorials/day1-basics/README.md

 - `symt.inp`  (RSPt input file for bcc Fe)
 - folder `input` (compare your input setup with this help folder)
 - folder `lsda` (compare your converged DFT calulations with this help folder)
-- folder `lsda-spectrum` (compare your DOS with the DOS in this help folder)
+- folder `lsda-dos` (compare your DOS with the DOS in this help folder)
 - `basis_set_visualization.png` (figure schematically visualizing the basis functions in RSPt)

 #### 1. Preparations